 What are your Rights in Relation to your Personal Data

 You have certain legal rights including to access and understand the personal data held and in some cases to ask for it to be erased or amended, or for GreySpark Partners to stop processing it.
 This is subject to certain exemptions and limitations.

 Where processing of your personal data is based on your consent, you have the right to withdraw your consent at any time.
 If you do decide to withdraw your consent we will stop processing your personal data for that purpose, unless there is another lawful basis we can rely on – in which case, we will let you know.
 Your withdrawal of your consent won’t impact any of our processing up to that point.

-Where processing of your personal data is necessary for our legitimate interests, you can object to this processing at any time.
-If you do this, GreySpark Partners will need to show either a compelling reason why processing should continue, which overrides your interests, rights and freedoms or that the processing is necessary for us to establish, exercise or defend a legal claim.
+Where the processing of your personal data is necessary for our legitimate interests, you can object to this processing at any time.
+If you do this, GreySpark Partners will need to show either a compelling reason why the processing should continue, which overrides your interests, rights and freedoms or that the processing is necessary for us to establish, exercise or defend a legal claim.

 If you wish to exercise any of your rights please send an email to email@example.com in the first instance.

 You also have the right to lodge a complaint with the Information Commissioner’s Office, which is the UK data protection regulator.
 More information can be found on the Information Commissioner’s Office website at https://ico.org.uk/

 If you want more information about any of the subjects covered in this privacy notice or if you would like to discuss any issues or concerns with us, you can contact us in any of the following ways: